scott88lee/FMX/README.md

 First GA - Game project
 ============================
 Description:
-Players buy and sell commodities in a realtime marketplace in an attempt to beat inflation!
+Players buy and sell commodities in a realtime marketplace in an attempt to beat the market!

 MVP: